 - Eat it on its own

 - Soups and sauces for main lunch or dinner dishes

 The seeds form a gelatinous gel when mixed with liquid.
 You can use it as a thickening agent in soups and sauces.
-As it is high in good fats, you can use to replace butter and eggs for recipes in cooking too.
-It is one of the most versatile cooking ingredients because it absorbs the flavor of other food around it, and yet punch such a potent mix of nutrient.
+As it’s high in good fats, you can use it to replace butter and eggs for recipes in cooking, too.
+It’s one of the most versatile cooking ingredients because it absorbs the flavour of other foods around it, and yet provides a potent mix of nutrients.

-All of them are great, and it really does not matter what brand you tried.
-Black and white does not matter in tastes nor nutrition value.
-It goes well in all sort of food.
-In fact, sometimes I just scoop a spoonful direct into my mouth.
-Different brands have no major difference in tastes and texture.
-The mass market brands taste just as nice as those with a premium price tag.
-However, I do believe there may be a slight difference in nutrient value.
-Organic grown may also be more attractive to those who support organic farms.
-I also want to ensure my superfood is from a reputable brand that has trustworthy quality control.
+All of them are great, and it really doesn’t matter which brand you tried.
+Black or white colours don’t matter in taste nor nutritional value.
+It goes well in all sorts of food.
+In fact, I sometimes scoop a spoonful directly into my mouth.
+Different brands have no major difference in taste and texture.
+The mass-market brands taste just as nice as those with a premium price tag.

-Share in comments how you eat your chia seeds!
+Share in the comments how you eat your chia seeds!